Eyes On You: From SRE Principles to Prometheus Monitoring System Implementation

 Summary

-The monitoring system is SRE’s core infrastructure.
-The cloud-native monitoring stack centered on Prometheus perfectly solves the core needs of massive metrics, multi-dimensional collection, and precise alerting.
-From SRE principles to monitoring system construction, the essence is using data to drive stability, transforming monitoring from “seeing something” to “seeing accurately and managing effectively,” ultimately achieving continuous improvement in service availability.
+The monitoring system is the foundation of SRE work.
+The cloud-native monitoring stack centered on Prometheus covers the core needs of massive metric collection, multi-dimensional aggregation, and precise alerting.
+From SRE principles to monitoring system construction, the essence is using data to drive stability, making monitoring genuinely support continuous improvement in service availability.